Built for the phone industry

 The phone with the heart of a PC

-High-end smartphones have a brain as powerful as ultra-light laptops.
-Ubuntu uniquely enables a new category of convergence device – phones that dock to become full PCs and thin clients – enabling enterprise IT departments to replace phones, thin clients and laptops with a single secure corporate device.
+High-end smartphones have a brain as powerful as a full PC.
+Ubuntu, with its next-generation Mir graphics architecture, uniquely enables a new kind of convergence device: a phone that docks to become a full PC and thin client.
+Enterprise IT departments will soon be able to replace phones, thin clients and laptops with a single corporate device.

 The developer’s favourite OS